hugo-mi/starter-hugo-academic/content/home/experience.md

   - title: Data Scientist
     company: Telecom Paris
     company_url: ''
-    company_logo: telecom
+    company_logo: telecom_svg
     location: California
     date_start: '2021-09-01'
     date_end: ''
-    description: Academic project during the post master's degree at Télécom Paris in connection with a company in the energy sector. * Research work on NILM (Non Intrusive Load Monitoring) technologies. * Designing of an end-to-end model for activity detection from the aggregated electrical load curve of a house
+    description: Academic project during the post master's degree at Télécom Paris in connection with a company in the energy sector.

+    * Research work on NILM (Non Intrusive Load Monitoring) technologies.
+    * Designing of an end-to-end model for activity detection from the aggregated electrical load curve of a house

   - title: Professor of Semiconductor Physics
     company: University 11